tinfins/discordParkingPassBot/README.md

 Ensure the bot has permissions to send messages in your default system channel.

 For a 24/7 online presence of your bot, creating a systemd service file (example included) or installing supervisor (sudo apt install supervisor) to manage your processes is recommended.

-## Alert!
-The discord.py library used to build this application is now deprecated.
-As of now, this bot will not be rebuilt with a non-deprecated library

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/tinfins/discordParkingPassBot/blob/main/LICENSE) file for details.